gracetoner22/teamClimatechange/README.md

 Welcome to Team Climate Change CO2 Emissions Data Program!
 In the main.cpp, you will see an unordered map, but it is only implemented to match the states abbreviations to the actual names.
-I will explain more in the video but I did want to ensure that it was not used for any other part of the project.
+I will explain more in the video but I did want to ensure that it was not used for any other part of the project. email me at grace.toner@ufl.edu if you have any questions or concerns.
 EmissionsProject/
 ├── src/                # Source code
 │   ├── main.cpp